jonathanhogg/flitter/docs/shaders.md

 : Specifies a *pre-scaled* Z coordinate for the plane to be calculated, default `0`.

+`multiplier=` *MULTIPLIER*
+: Specifies a multiplier for the final noise value, default `0.5`.

+`offset=` *OFFSET*
+: Specifies an offset to be added to the multiplied noise value before writing to the output image, default `0.5`.

+Noise values are normally in the range $(-1,1)$.
+The default values for `multiplier` and `offset` are designed to adjust the noise range into the standard $(0,1)$ range for color values.
+However, with an HDR image format (i.e., the default `colorbits=16`) there is no particular need to restrict the noise values to this range – particularly if they are subsequently being used as the input to another shader.
+Setting `multiplier=1` and `offset=0` will return unmodified noise values.

 If one or more child textures are defined within the `!noise` node then they will be composited together and the resulting R, G, and B values passed into the noise function as X, Y and Z offsets, controlled with the attribute: